29 August 2020 - Python3¶

 I’m still looking at different options re the forum.
 I’ll close it towards new posts within the next month.

-With the shutdown of Google Code and the increasing dissatisfaction with SF, I’ve mode the code and issue tracker over to Github.
+With the shutdown of Google Code and the increasing dissatisfaction with SF, I’ve moved the code and issue tracker over to Github.

 I’ll move the rest of the site soon enough.